Comparison

 AMD's Instinct lineup rents for anywhere between $0.95 and $8.60 an hour per GPU, and the provider you pick matters more than the chip you pick.
 An MI300X on a bare-metal hyperscaler shape can cost eight times what the same GPU costs on a spot marketplace.
 This guide breaks down real 2026 rental prices across providers, explains why the spread is so wide, and works through the cost-per-token math against NVIDIA's H100 and H200.

-For the hardware comparison behind these numbers, see our AMD MI300X vs NVIDIA H200 and AMD MI350X vs NVIDIA B200 breakdowns.
+For the hardware comparison behind these numbers, see our AMD MI300X vs NVIDIA H100, AMD MI300X vs NVIDIA H200, and AMD MI350X vs NVIDIA B200 breakdowns.
 If you're deciding whether to train on AMD hardware at all, our ROCm pretraining guide covers the software side in depth.
+If you need more memory than MI300X's 192GB but aren't ready for MI355X, our MI325X pricing and availability breakdown covers the 256GB chip that sits between them.

 MI300X and MI355X On-Demand Pricing Across Providers (2026)

 MI300X ships with 192 GB of HBM3 memory and 5.3 TB/s of bandwidth on AMD's CDNA 3 architecture, and it's the more mature of the two chips in terms of provider coverage.
-Fluence's 2026 provider survey put spot and marketplace listings as low as $0.95/GPU-hr, with specialist neoclouds like Hot Aisle and DigitalOcean around $1.99/GPU-hr, and hyperscaler rates running $6.00-$7.86/GPU-hr.
+Fluence's 2026 provider survey put spot and marketplace listings as low as $0.95/GPU-hr and hyperscaler rates at $6.00-$7.86/GPU-hr.
+We re-checked the named providers directly rather than relying on aggregate surveys, because several widely-cited MI300X rates do not survive contact with the vendor's own page.

 CirrascaleMonthly commitment$3.85$22,499/month minimum

-Worth flagging: Fluence's April 2026 survey had Azure's MI300X rate at $7.86/GPU-hr ($62.85/hr for the 8-GPU node), noticeably higher than the $6.00/GPU-hr Thunder Compute tracks now.
+Worth flagging: Fluence's April 2026 survey had Azure's MI300X rate at $7.86/GPU-hr ($62.85/hr for the 8-GPU node), noticeably higher than the $6.00/GPU-hr the Azure Retail Prices API returns now.
 Hyperscaler GPU pricing moves, and a rate you read in one article can already be stale by the time you check out.
 Always confirm current pricing directly with the provider before committing.
+For the full rate card on that Azure instance, including regional deltas and why it lacks a reserved discount tier, see our Azure MI300X pricing breakdown.

 Why the Price Spread Is So Wide